PyryLaa/mygrep/README.md

 DD/MM/YY

 Accepted command line options:
--ol     Gives you the amount of lines in the file
+-ol     Gives you the number of the line where the matching string was found -oo     Gives you the occurences of lines containing the search string in the file -olo    Combination of -ol and -oo
--oo     Gives you the occurences of lines containing the search string in the file -olo    Combination of -ol and -oo
+-h      Prints short usage guide (give only this after ./my_grep.exe)